China unexpectedly cuts reverse repo rate by most in five years to support virus-hit economy | MarketScreener

-The People's Bank of China (PBOC) said on its website that it was lowering the 7-day reverse repo rate <CN7DRRP=PBOC> to 2.20% from 2.40%.
+The People's Bank of China (PBOC) announced on its website that it was lowering the 7-day reverse repo rate <CN7DRRP=PBOC> to 2.20% from 2.40%, but it did not give a reason for the move.

 Ma Jun, a central bank adviser told state media that China still has ample room for monetary policy adjustment and the rate decision took into consideration the return of Chinese companies to work, the global virus situation and a deterioration in the external economic environment.